aldur/uwsgi-libssh2/README.md

 Clear-text passwords stored in any configuration file are _improper_.

 As a consequence, you could set-up several alternative (and better) authentication methods.
-In case any ssh-url does not contain the password field, these methods will be automatically used.
+These methods will be automatically and globally used if not differently specified in the ssh-url or in the mountpoint configuration.

 ### Public key authentication
 You can specify your identity by using the following options: